 - Ability to lead, influence, and hold others accountable to upholding high standards of operational excellence.

 - Strong learning orientation (e.g. constant learner, exhibits strong self-awareness of and initiative to develop one’s growth areas, accepts and promptly incorporates feedback).

 Compensation & Benefits

-College Track offers a competitive salary based on the organization’s compensation philosophy, which is grounded in market data.
-We also offer comprehensive health & welfare benefits and top of the market paid time off.
+College Track offers a competitive, region specific, salary based on the organization’s compensation philosophy, which is grounded in market data.
+We also offer comprehensive health & welfare benefits and top of the market paid time off

 College Track is an equal opportunity employer fully committed to achieving a diverse workforce.
 College Track does not discriminate on the basis of race, age, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, or gender identity or expression.